Xilinx/VVAS/main/source/docs/common/common_plugins.rst

           None

-GstIvasAllocator
+GstVvasAllocator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The GStreamer IVAS allocator object is derived from an open source GstAllocator object designed for allocating memory using XRT APIs.
-The IVAS allocator is the backbone to the VVAS framework achieving zero-copy (wherever possible).
+The GStreamer VVAS allocator object is derived from an open source GstAllocator object designed for allocating memory using XRT APIs.
+The VVAS allocator is the backbone to the VVAS framework achieving zero-copy (wherever possible).

 Allocator APIs
 ---------------------------------

-GStreamer plug-in developers can use the following APIs to interact with the IVAS allocator.
+GStreamer plug-in developers can use the following APIs to interact with the VVAS allocator.
 To allocate memory using XRT, the GStreamer plug-ins and buffer pools require the GstAllocator object provided by the following API.

 .. code-block::

-      GstAllocator* gst_ivas_allocator_new (guint dev_idx, gboolean need_dma)
+      GstAllocator* gst_vvas_allocator_new (guint dev_idx, gboolean need_dma)

       Parameters:
          dev_idx - FPGA Device index on which memory is going to allocated